-· A type of Third Party Service Provider that acts as an intermediary in Transmitting Entries between an Originator and an ODEI, including through Direct Access, and acts on behalf of an Originator or Third Party Sender (Nested).
+· A type of Third Party Service Provider that acts as an intermediary in Transmitting Entries between an Originator and an ODFI, including through Direct Access, and acts on behalf of an Originator or Third Party Sender (Nested).
 A Third Party Sender must have an Origination Agreement with the ODFI of the Entry.
 A Third-Party Sender is never the originator for the Entries it transmits on behalf of another organization.
 However, a Third-Party Sender of Entries may also be an Originator of other Entries in its own right.

 Formatting

-- Company Name field- must contain the name of the originator of the transaction - Originator is further defined as the party which has been given authorization from the receiver to debit their account at an RDFI ach.org
+Company Name field- must contain the name of the originator of the transaction Continued is further defined as the narty which has been given authorization from the

+Originator is further defined as the party which has been given authorization from the receiver to debit their account at an RDFI

+Water Franching 2) and A tight remarks frageless per Confidents for MACL as only.

+•

+1

 How do we spot a Third Party Sender

-3 Chances
+• 3 Chances

-- During the initial approval process

-- During the on-boarding or testing process
+During the initial approval process During the on-boarding or testing process

-- During routine originator reviews
+During routine originator reviews

+WOOD FRONT CO.
+C. S. PARSON, All spell reveals Properties yad Controlled for Machine service.

+1

 Initial Approval Process

-- Questions on the originator application
+Questions on the originator application

-- Review of the type of business
+Review of the type of business Payroll Processor

-- Payroll Processor

-- Accounting Firm

-- Law firm
+Accounting Firm Law firm

-- Merchant Service Company

-- Property Management CompanyBilling Companies
+Merchant Service Company Property Management Company Billing Companies

-- · Review of previous activity if accessible
+Review of previous activity if accessible

+WATER PROSPECTION 1) PARCEL AS again contrasts.
+Translation for Machines and
-During the On-boarding or Testing Process

-- Requests for multiple Company IDs - Company Name in test file is something other than what they are known to you as

-During Routine Originator Reviews

-- · Periodic spikes in volumes and exception volumes

-- Multiple requests for file increases

-Multiple breaches of exposure limits

-What are the bank's obligations?

-- Agreements - Exposure limits
+During the On-boarding or Testing Process Requests for multiple Company IDs Company Name in test file is something other than what they are known to you as Notes of ages sewed Property of Confidence for Michigan and During Routine Originator Reviews Periodic spikes in volumes and exception volumes Multiple requests for file increases Multiple breaches of exposure limits MACL of given owned Property and Confidence for Michigans using What are the bank's obligations? - Agreements - Exposure limits - Identification of originators - Compliance with all applicable laws - Registration WWW.7000Th.000 E3 MACKS All glits reward Programs and Confidence for MiChines and

-www.neach.org 0.2 NEACH AB rights reserved.
-Pro

-- · Identification of originators

-- · Compliance with all applicable laws

-- Registration